 A National Guidelines on the Irish Paediatric Early Warning System was published by the National Clinical Effectiveness Committee and Department of Health in November 2015.

-This National Clinical Guidelines can be applied to the young children, babies and infants who can be admitted into paediatric inpatient settings.
+These National Clinical Guidelines can be applied to young children, babies, and infants who can be admitted into pediatric inpatient settings.
 It is applied only to the infants and young children who are not in maternity and neonatal units and who are in the emergency ward.

-National Clinical Effectiveness Committee is a Committee which is run by the Ministry and was set up in the year 2010 and was key recommendation of the report of Commission on Patient Safety and Quality Assurance (2008).
+National Clinical Effectiveness Committee is a Committee that is run by the Ministry and was set up in the year 2010 and was a key recommendation of the report of the Commission on Patient Safety and Quality Assurance (2008).

-The National Clinical Guidelines for PEWS was developed in collaboration with the National Clinical Programme for Paediatrics and Neonatology and Quality Improvement Division of Health Service Executive.
+The National Clinical Guidelines for PEWS were developed in collaboration with the National Clinical Programme for Paediatrics and Neonatology and the Quality Improvement Division of Health Service Executive.

-It also ensures an effective decision in favour of the children who are under paediatric care having deteriorative health.
+It also ensures an effective decision in favour of the children who are under pediatric care having deteriorative health.

 The early warning system can be applied to both adults and young children.
-The paediatric warning system may include children who have difficulty in expressing their feelings and emotions, children with respiratory deterioration and with abnormal physiology.
+The pediatric warning system may include children who have difficulty in expressing their feelings and emotions, children with respiratory deterioration, and with abnormal physiology.

-The formula for PEWS success is strong leadership and governance at the institutional level, ongoing audit, evaluation, target training and feedback.
-It has proved out to be an effective clinical outcome in terms of shorter stays in PICU and less severity of illness on admission.
+The formula for PEWS success is strong leadership and governance at the institutional level, ongoing audit, evaluation, target training, and feedback.
+It has proved to be an effective clinical outcome in terms of shorter stays in PICU and less severity of illness on admission.

 Such interventions are supported by the application of quality improvement methods.

-PEWS is not an emergency based system and must not be used for it.
+PEWS is not an emergency-based system and must not be used for it.
 National Clinical Guideline No. 1 states that the National Early Warning Score is used for non-pregnant adults.
-National Clinical Guideline No. 4 states that Irish Maternity Early Warning System is meant for women with confirmed pregnancy and for 42 days postnatal period.
+National Clinical Guideline No. 4 states that Irish Maternity Early Warning System is meant for women with confirmed pregnancy and 42 days postnatal period.

 The guideline makes a recommendation for the implementation and use of PEWS.
-It is vital and is used by the healthcare professionals, hospital management, children and families.
+It is vital and is used by healthcare professionals, hospital management, children, and families.

 Critical Illness in the Irish Children